mhasan341/bcash/README.md

 * The App followed MVC pattern as much as I understand.
 * The Login screen is made entirely using ProgrammaticUI.
 * Used default resources entirely and No Third Party Library
-* Open for adding tests in future although TDD is best.
+* Open for adding tests in future.

 ## LoginViewController